agawrysiuk/aws-learning/README.md

 - Instead of sending the information about being online to websocket, it should be automatically handled after him being connected (to prevent him from manually spamming users about it), and he should manually download the online list by himself.
-- Some form of a local storage (e.g. IndexedDB) for saving the messages.
+- Some form of a local storage (e.g. IndexedDB) for saving the messages (as well as saving the messages from the not active conversation - right now, if they come through websocket, they are just being ignored because we don't have any local storage for messages yet).
+- The information about new message from the other person than selected at the given moment.
 - For sure, there needs to be some form of checking that the requester is the same person who wants to get the owner's messages in the REST API (right now, there is a default authorization so no one unauthorized will download the chat-history, but it would be best to check the requester